 Price policies to accurately reflect risk

 Affordability is certainly a concern for insurance companies that want to attract and keep customers.
-But no insurer can survive long-term if policies aren’t priced to reflect the level of risk the company’s taking on.
+But no insurer can survive in the long term if policies aren’t priced to reflect the level of risk the company’s taking on.
 This might mean raising premiums in the highest-risk areas, or even leaving some markets entirely if they’re simply too risky to underwrite.
 This isn’t great news for the consumers who rely on insurance protections.

-On the other hand, the inability to get insurance due to living in an extremely high-risk location could incentivize people to relocate out of flood zones (for example) as is happening in the city of Milwaukee.
+On the other hand, the inability to get insurance due to living in an extremely high-risk location could incentivize people to relocate out of hard-to-insure areas.
 If fewer insured assets exist in the riskiest places, insurers can accurately price policies without going so high that they scare away customers.

 Retain customers